 - file_obj the file-like object to write into - password (str) an optional password to use to encrypt the key write_private_key_file (filename, password=None)

-- IOError if there was an error writing to the file - SSHException if the key is invalid
+Raises IOError - if there was an error writing to the file

 Write private key contents into a file.
 If the password is not None, the key is encrypted before writing.